vpanjganj/zork/README.md

 Jasmine Browser].

-* the unit tests are found in the test folder and are named as `*.spec.js`.
+* the unit tests are found next to the original files and are named as `*.spec.js`.

 The easiest way to run the unit tests is to use the supplied gulp script, the open the browser on `http://localhost:8888/`: